A Refinement of the Spanning Surface Defect in $3$ and $4$ Dimensions

 \begin{defn} [Adapted from \cite{allen:geography}] The \dfn{three-dimensional geography of a knot $K$} is the subset $R_3(K) \subset 2\zz \times \nn$ of all pairs $(e_3(F), b_1(F))$ for $F \in \spanning_3(K)$.
 An element $(e,b) \in R_3(K)$ is called \dfn{realizable}. \end{defn}

 We typically depict the geography of a knot on a $2\zz \times \nn$ grid.
-For example, Figure~\ref{fig:trefoil-geography-3} shows the $3$-dimensional geography of the trefoil knot.
-We will verify the correctness of the figure in the next section.
+For example, Figure~\ref{fig:trefoil-geography-3} shows the $3$-dimensional geography of the trefoil knot; we will discuss why the figure is correct at the end of this subsection.

 The addition of a twisted band is an important operation in the study of the $3$-dimensional geography.
 Note once again that we define the sign of a twisted band in terms of the normal Euler number, not the boundary slope.
 The twisted band operation motivates the definition of a \dfn{wedge} $W_{(E,B)} \subset 2\zz \times \nn$, which consists of pairs $(e,b)$ that satisfy Equation~\eqref{eq:s-parity} and the relation